Let’s discuss how to live off investments. Then maybe you can retire!

 So, I would say a model asset allocation might look like this:

 - 10% – Savings products

 This model is just a starting point.
 You need to adjust the allocation for your situation.

 Living Off Your Income Investments – Advantages & Disadvantages

 There are some advantages to a diversified income portfolio of assets versus an all interest portfolio.
 First, it is possible to earn higher rates of income.
 I think 4% is entirely possible without taking on too much risk.
 With a little more risk, 5% is also possible.

 Going back to our previous example, let’s say a retiree has 1 million dollars saved up.
 Earning 4% provides $40,000 in annual income.

 There is another advantage to investing for income.
 Passive income from dividend stocks, exchange-traded funds, and real estate may increase over time.
 This helps a retiree’s income keep up with inflation.

 There are also a few disadvantages to the diversified income approach.
-First, you need to know a little bit about investing to put your money in all of those asset classifications.
+First, you need to make it a long-term goal to understand investing to put your money in all of those asset classifications.